thewilzman/Reverse-Number/README.md

 # Reverse-Number
-A C program that takes number input and reverses the characters.
+A C program that takes number input(between 100 and 10000) and reverses the characters.
+Principles Applied:
+- Functions implementation
+- loops implementation
+- type casting conversion